adorsys/keycloak-ssi-deployment/docs/CLI_GUIDE.md

 The project manages configuration primarily through [`config.yaml`](config.yaml) and [`config.override.yaml`](config.override.yaml).
 To configure new variables, add them to either of these YAML files.

 Variables defined in these files are automatically loaded as environment variables.
 For example, a YAML property like `keycloak.realm` will be available as the environment variable `KEYCLOAK_REALM`.
 You can also use environment variable injection within the YAML files using the `${VAR_NAME}` syntax.

 ---

-## Overview

-The Keycloak SSI CLI simplifies the setup, configuration, and testing of Self-Sovereign Identity (SSI) environments built on Keycloak with OID4VCI (OpenID for Verifiable Credential Issuance).
-It automates complex tasks such as realm setup, credential flow testing, and environment provisioning — all from a single, portable CLI interface.

----

-## Prerequisites

-Before using the CLI tool, ensure the following dependencies are installed on your system:

-- **OpenSSL** — for SSL/TLS certificate generation and cryptographic operations
-- **Keytool** — Java key and certificate management utility (included with JDK)
-- **jq** — lightweight and flexible command-line JSON processor
-- **yq** — portable command-line YAML processor (used for configuration management)
-- **figlet** — ASCII art generator for an enhanced CLI display
-- **Java Version:**
-  - A minimum of Java 17 is required.
-  - For compatibility with the `keycloak-ssi import` feature (which uses the Keycloak config CLI), Java 21 is recommended.
-    Make sure to set your JAVA_HOME environment variable accordingly:
-    ```bash
-    export JAVA_HOME=/usr/lib/jvm/jdk-21-oracle-x64/
-    ```

----